Gus Dudgeon: Bowie, Brooks and sampling

 After leaving Decca, where he had been an engineer on David Bowie's debut, Dudgeon produced Bowie's "Space Oddity" (1969).
 Tony Visconti agreed to produce the album, but not the single which he regarded as a novelty tune, and suggested Dudgeon instead.
 He went on to produce Michael Chapman's first three albums, Rainmaker (1969), Fully Qualified Survivor (1970), and Wrecked Again (1971).
 Each of these albums features string arrangements by Buckmaster.
 His production of John Kongos' hit "He's Gonna Step on You Again" (1971) used a tape loop of African tribal drumming.
 The Guinness Book of Records recognised him as the first person to use sampling in music production.
 He was also credited by Bowie as the voice of the gnome on The Laughing Gnome.

 In 1972, Dudgeon produced Joan Armatrading's debut, Whatever's for Us, written by Armatrading and her then collaborator Pam Nestor.
 He also produced two singles for the duo, "Lonely Lady" and "Together in Words And Music" (Cube Records, 7" single, BUG-31).
 Both tracks were later added to the re-mastered CD of the Whatever's For Us album (2001).
 He also produced two highly successful albums for Elkie Brooks: Pearls and Pearls II, the former peaking at No. 2 and remaining in the UK Albums Chart for 79 weeks.
 In 1980, Dudgeon started working with Mary Wilson of the Supremes on her second solo album.
 Four songs were recorded and produced, including a cover of Creedence Clearwater Revival's "Green River".
 Ultimately Motown Records dropped Wilson's contract, and the masters were returned to her, the first time the company had ever done so.
 They were released in 2021 on Mary Wilson (Expanded Edition).

 Other work

-Dudgeon worked with a variety of acts, including Shooting Star, Audience, Chris Rea, Elkie Brooks, Ralph McTell, Gilbert O'Sullivan, Lindisfarne, Judith Durham, Fairport Convention, Sam Gopal Dream, the Sinceros, the Beach Boys, Solution, Voyager, Steeleye Span and Angie Gold.
-In the 1980s, he built Sol Studios, and also started working with alternative bands, including XTC, Menswear, and the Frank and Walters.
+Dudgeon worked with a variety of acts, including Shooting Star, Audience, Chris Rea, Ralph McTell, Gilbert O'Sullivan, Lindisfarne, Judith Durham, Fairport Convention, the Sinceros, the Beach Boys, Solution, Voyager, Steeleye Span and Angie Gold.

+In the late 1970s, he built Sol Studios, and also started working with alternative bands, including XTC, Menswear, and the Frank and Walters.
 In 1989, Dudgeon produced the debut solo album by Thomas Anders (ex-Modern Talking).
 At the time of his death, he was managing a band called Slinki Malinki.